DevOops-lt/devoops-lt.github.io/_posts/2021-03-11-encrypt-secrets-in-terraform.md

 }
 ```

-**EDIT** My collegue suggested that we can get encoded output in single line format by adding a `-A` flag.
+**EDIT** My colleague suggested that we can get encoded output in single line format by adding a `-A` flag.

 ```powershell
 PS> openssl enc -a -A -in .\encrypted.txt -out .\encrypted64.txt -none